mmaakh/fsdb/README.md

 number of stored samples in the key-value store increase).
-Of course, it must degrade logarithmically (as the indexing is essentially a balanced multi-way decision tree), however the speed by which the rates fall down is not fast (in fact the degradation must be de accelerating, however the evaluation doesn't show this due to limitations in the benchmark).
+Of course, it must degrade logarithmically (as the indexing is essentially a balanced multi-way decision tree), however the speed by which the rates fall down is not fast (in fact the degradation must be even _de-accelerating_, however the evaluation doesn't show this due to limitations in the benchmark).

 ![scalability benchmark](https://github.com/mmaakh/fsdb/blob/master/benchmarks/plots/plots.png?raw=true)